asgardius/midori-school/README.md

 # Why you don't have accounts at mainstream "Social Media"?

-Because that is not a true social media and ti's too mainstream.
+Because that is not a true social media and it's too mainstream.
 Remember that i don't follow trends

 # Why you aren't using Unity for this game?